psakievich/nalu-wind/README.md

 has the following optional dependencies: hypre, TIOGA, and OpenFAST.
 Detailed build instructions are available in the [user manual](https://kynema.github.io/kynema-ugf/source/user/building.html).
-We recommend using [Spack](https://spack.io/) package manager to install Kynema-UGF on your system.
+We recommend using the [Spack](https://spack.io/) package manager to install Kynema-UGF on your system.

 ### Testing and quality assurance

 Kynema-UGF comes with a comprehensive unit test and regression test suite that exercise almost all major components of the code.
-The `master` branch is compiled and run through a regression test suite with different compilers ([GCC](https://gcc.gnu.org/), [LLVM/Clang](https://clang.llvm.org/), and [Intel](https://software.intel.com/en-us/compilers)) on Linux and MacOS operating systems, against both the `master` and `develop` branches of [Trilinos](https://github.com/trilinos/Trilinos).
-Tests are performed both using flat MPI and hybrid MPI-GPU hardware configurations.
+The `main` branch is compiled and run through a regression test suite with different compilers ([GCC](https://gcc.gnu.org/), [LLVM/Clang](https://clang.llvm.org/), and [Intel](https://software.intel.com/en-us/compilers)) on Linux and MacOS operating systems, against the latest versions of [Trilinos](https://github.com/trilinos/Trilinos).
+Tests are performed both using MPI on CPUs and GPU hardware configurations.
 The results of the nightly testing are publicly available on [CDash dashboard](http://my.cdash.org/index.php?project=Kynema).